 If an applicant does not have a PhD from the U.S. or the U.K.: they should have been in the home country (either the U.K. or U.S.) for at least 6 months at the moment of application and be willing to spend the majority of the fellowship in the visiting country (that is, not remain in the country they are currently residing in).
 Applicants should also be committed to pursue their scientific career in either the U.K. or in the U.S. following completion of the fellowship.

 Applicants should be able to demonstrate that they meet the range of skills and experience as outlined in the 'Develop Independence' career stage in CRUK's Fellowships Competency Framework.

 Applicants can't apply for an AACR-Cancer Research UK Transatlantic Fellowship if:

 They hold the rank of instructor, adjunct professor, assistant professor, research assistant professor, the equivalent or higher.
-Qualified researchers are invited to apply for an AACR Career Development Award in the U.S. or review CRUK's Competency Framework for Fellowships to find the suitable scheme in the U.K.
+Qualified researchers are invited to apply for an AACR Career Development Award in the U.S. or review CRUK's Competency Framework to find the suitable scheme in the U.K.